Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/16-external-traffic-generator-aie/AIE_Simulation/README.md

 #### 1. Instantiating the XTLM Utilies

 You need to instantiate the classes to send and receive the data.
-See lines below.
+See lines below inside `TrafficGenerator/MATLAB/xtg_aie.m`

 ```BASH
     in_interpolator = aie_input_plio("in_interpolator", 'int16')